ClonyPDF home

 Saudi Arabia Visa Photo Requirements Table

-ResolutionSharp, in focus, no pixelation; for e-Visa, file constrained by KB rather than DPI
+ResolutionSharp, in focus, no pixelation; for e-Visa the file is constrained by KB rather than DPI

 File format (digital)JPG, JPEG, or PNG